ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/Steps.md

 where the resulting value/s will be stored in a single field.

-This is an alternative to having a lookup table and is preferred due to it NOT requiring maintenance in the DB, and being eaier to add/remove values through the code itself.
+This is an alternative to having a lookup table and is preferred due to it NOT requiring maintenance in the DB, and being easier to add/remove values through the code itself.

 ## 4. Form objects